Key Stage 3 Performing and Visual Arts Bursaries

 Music Lessons at Norwood

-Please complete this Google form by Monday 20th September to confirm that you are interested in your child receiving lessons this year.
+The Music Dept will email a link to a google form at the start of the academic year so that you can confirm that you are interested in your child receiving lessons this year.
 We have made lessons available at 3 different price points to ensure that as many students as possible can access lessons.

 £15 per 25 minute lesson for one to one sessions - Available for all instruments (10 lessons a term = £150)